 Market gardening is an important economic activity that contributes to food security and poverty reduction for rural households in Africa (WFP & FAO, 2009).
 In Côte d'Ivoire, more than 40 species of vegetable and protein crops are cultivated in rural areas (CNRA, 2021).
 They are a real source of income for local populations (Traoré, 2022).
 However, studies have shown that the fall armyworm or Spodoptera frugiperda (J. E. Smith) causes significant damage to vegetable crops (Kambale et al., 2023; Laminou et al., 2022; FAO, 2018).

-This pest is a nocturnal moth, a species of Lepidoptera in the family Noctuideae.
+This pest is a nocturnal moth, a species of Lepidoptera in the family Noctuidae.
 It is native to the Americas (Kasoma et al., 2021).
 It is a very voracious insect that attacks more than 80 plant species (Kambale et al., 2023).
 It was first detected in Africa in January 2016 (Goergen et al., 2016).
 In Côte d'Ivoire, it was first reported in October 2016 (Kouakou et al., 2019).
 The highly polyphagous caterpillar causes damage to cereal crops, particularly maize, as well as to vegetable crops and cotton (Kambale et al., 2023).
 The fall armyworm is present in almost all maize-producing regions of Côte d'Ivoire (CNRA, 2023).
 Infestation rates can reach 45% and lead to yield losses of 40% in Côte d'Ivoire, according to ANADER (2018).
 In some areas, yield losses are in the range of 50 to 60%, or even 100% if no control measures are taken (Prasanna et al., 2018).

 Given the economic losses caused by this caterpillar in maize cultivation and its destructive impact on certain vegetable crops, it is important to conduct studies to anticipate the control of this pest in vegetable farming.
-The objective of this work is to contribute to the level of knowledge of the fall armyworm in vegetable crops in order to better control it.
+The objective of this work is to contribute to the level of knowledge of the fall armyworm in vegetable crops to better control it.
 Specifically, it aims to determine, firstly, the level of knowledge and management practices of fall armyworm among market gardeners and, secondly, to detect the presence of fall armyworm in vegetable crops in Korhogo.

 2. MATERIALS AND METHODS